wcout/fast-fltk-proto/README.md

 compiler errors, the first error is displayed in a box below the edit field and the source line highlighted.

+Also a style check command is executed (default: cppcheck), after compilation succeeded and the first style error is displayed in the box below.

 **Tested on Linux only.**

 Made compilable for Windows (using mingw) too, but not tested